 A mortgage calculator for Calgary homes is a very useful tool that allows you to input various data points.
 It’s not the same as a mortgage application or a pre-application, and nothing is set in stone simply by using the calculator, but it gives you a good starting point to understand what types of costs you’ll be looking at.

-A mortgage calculator is useful in helping you shop for your dream home in Calgary because it gives you an insight into what you can expect to pay each month, based on the total value of your mortgage, the amount you put towards a down payment, the interest rate you receive, and the length of the mortgage.
+These estimates are useful in helping you shop for your dream home because they give you insight into what you can expect to pay each month, based on the total value of your loan, the amount you put towards a down payment, the interest rate you receive, and the length of the mortgage.

-Regardless of what you’re approved for, you’re responsible for your mortgage payments as a homeowner at the end of the day, so you’ll want to do your due diligence to ensure you’re able to make your payments each month.
+Regardless of what you’re approved for, you’re responsible for your monthly payments at the end of the day, so you’ll want to do your due diligence to ensure you’re able to make your payments each month.
 There are some circumstances where you might want to consider smart loans, too.

 What Costs Does the Mortgage Calculator Not Factor In?